Display to header level

 Finally, to further reduce the spread of invasive plants, visitors to a property should be educated on cleaning shoes and clothing to remove invasive plant seeds and other material before entering.
 A short explanation posted on a kiosk could help make the public more aware of the risks of being unintentional carriers of invasive seeds.
 Installing a boot brush station next to such a kiosk reinforces the point and has been shown to reduce invasive seed input in natural areas.
 To be effective, such stations need to be cleaned regularly of the seed-filled dirt mound that accumulates underneath and any weeds growing from the mound; the worn bristles need to be replaced at least once a year; and any broken parts should be repaired promptly.
 Interpretive signage at a park or open space can inform visitors about the threat of invasive plants and call out ones that are visible in the landscape.
 Additionally, interpretive signage can be posted to explain invasive species control projects, especially ones that create a significant visual change that could be concerning to visitors.

 Replacement planting should be undertaken in the same year as invasive species removal.
 This will provide the native species with an edge in recapturing the growing space made available by weeding out invasive species.
 It should be emphasized that successfully establishing native species after treating invasives will hinge on effective deer management—either restricting access to the plantings or establishing and maintaining the appropriate deer density.
 Any site where plants to be removed comprise more than 25% of the cover within their forest layer (canopy, subcanopy, shrub and vine, herbaceous) will probably require planting to augment any natural regeneration.
 Removal should be undertaken at times of year when direct disturbance of wildlife is minimal, preferably late fall or winter.
 Replacement plantings should precede the onset of the spring breeding season because many birds return to the same sites year after year to reestablish territories and renest.
-To ensure their survival and to maintain ecosystem integrity, replacement plants must be native tree, shrub, or herbaceous species carefully selected to be appropriate to soil conditions and the community type at each individual restoration site within the natural area (see Native Plants and Their Care chapter).
+To ensure their survival and to maintain ecosystem integrity, replacement plants must be native tree, shrub, or herbaceous species carefully selected to be appropriate to soil conditions and the community type at each individual restoration site within the natural area (see Native Plants and Their Care).

 Replanting after removing invasive plants accomplishes several objectives.
 Where invasive species have eliminated entire forest layers (e.g., Norway maple and English ivy, which eradicate native shrub and herbaceous layers in forests), replanting after removal restores long-lost vertical forest structure and bird cover.
 Where invasive plants are removed from streambanks or floodplains (especially Japanese knotweed) or from steep slopes, replanting renews protection against soil erosion.
 In all cases, the planted native species restore lost components of the indigenous food web; invasive species’ leaves and stems are little utilized as food by native wildlife, which is one of the reasons they succeed so well here.